hmslima/sambahsacompletegrammar/sambahsa.md

-decided to learn portuguese; but this version in english is useful to russophones, hispanophones, francophones, nipophones, sinophones, germanophones, italophones and many others who has a good knowledge of english, because of probably they live in a country where the english is taught in the schools.
+decided to learn portuguese; but this version in english is useful to russophones, hispanophones, francophones, nipophones, sinophones, germanophones, italophones and many others who has a good knowledge of english, because probably they live in a country where the english is taught in the schools.
 But I hope that these people translate this grammar to their respective languages.

-Some may think that I contradict everything what was said in the previous sub-chapters and I am praising the english language, but it’s not the case, I am only being realist, I only recognize the advances of the current model as well as I pointed some of its deficiencies, I still defend the use of auxiliary languages.
-It’s important to learn english just as is important to learn spanish, russian, esperanto, mandarin, etc, because although we defend that use an auxiliary language as lingua franca would be much more efficient, I say that the true international language is the polyglotism, if you want to be something near to a true “citizen of the world”, be a polyglot!
+Some may think that I am contradicting everything what was said in the previous sub-chapters and I am praising the english language, but it’s not the case, I am only being realistic, I only recognize the advances of the current model as well as I pointed some of its deficiencies, I still defend the use of auxiliary languages.
+It’s important to learn english just as it's important to learn spanish, russian, esperanto, mandarin, etc, because although we defend that use an auxiliary language as lingua franca would be much more efficient, the actual international language is the polyglotism, if you want to be something near to a true “citizen of the world”, be a polyglot!
+But an auxiliary language would help immensely.

 BUT WHY LEARN SAMBAHSA?
 -----------------------

-Before I meet sambahsa I've already known other auxiliary languages, but I was not fully satisfied with them, not because they are inefficient or ugly, but they have certain aspects, due their simplicity, that displeased me.
+Before I meet sambahsa I've already known other auxiliary languages *(not only esperanto)*, but I was not fully satisfied with them, not because they are inefficient, but they have certain aspects, due their simplicity, that displeased me.

-Sambahsa have success in having the regularity – and facility – of an auxiliary language and the naturality and native beauty of a national language.
-Sambahsa is as good as portuguese or english for making poetry and the imported proper nouns from other languages don't need, in most cases, to have its spelling or pronounce changed to adequate the standards of the language, the “problems” of importing these proper nouns will be the same that occurs in any national language.
+Sambahsa has success in having the regularity – and facility – of an auxiliary language and the naturality and native beauty of a national language.
+Sambahsa is as good as portuguese or english for making poetry and the imported proper nouns from other languages don't need, in most cases, to have its spelling or pronounce changed to adequate the standards of the language, the “problems” of importing these proper nouns will be the same that occurs in any national language, like english.

 For not having more than 100 years as other auxiliary languages, sambahsa doesn't have a community with thousand of speakers yet, but this scenario can